Film Clip Analysis Exercise in Three Parts. You can get help here at the

 A single stream of images, uninterrupted by editing.
 The shot can use a static or a mobile framing, a standard or a non-standard frame rate, but it must be continuous.
 The shot is one of the basic units of cinema yet has always been subject to manipulation, for example stop-motion cinematography or superimposition.
 In contemporary cinema, with the use of computer graphics and sequences built-up from a series of still frames (eg. Mannequin Challenge), the boundaries of the shot are increasingly being challenged.

-In the description column, describe in detail the kind of shot--extreme close up, close up, medium, long, p.o.v.); camera movement, stationary, pan, tilt, whip pan, dolly in, dolly out, crane, tracking; camera angle--high, low, canted or Dutch, straight on, overhead, from below; sound--ambient, diegetic; extra-diegetic, kind of music, if any; voice-offs and voice-overs; editing--transition from one shot to another (dissolve, fade, wipe, cut, cut in, and so on); super-imposition; sequence--linear, montage, flashback; mise-en-scène; framing and reveals--what is in hte shot and what is not; lighting--source, contrast; blocking; camera focus--racking, spot, soft, or deep; length of take, and so on and so on.
+In the description column, describe in detail, as relevant, the kind of shot--extreme close up, close up, medium, long, p.o.v.); camera movement, stationary, pan, tilt, whip pan, dolly in, dolly out, crane, tracking; camera angle--high, low, canted or Dutch, straight on, overhead, from below; sound--ambient, diegetic; extra-diegetic, the kind of music, if any; the title and composer, if available; voice-offs and voice-overs; editing--transition from one shot to another (dissolve, fade, wipe, cut, cut in, and so on); super-imposition; sequence--linear, montage, flashback; mise-en-scène; framing and reveals--what is in the shot and what is not; lighting--source, contrast; blocking; camera focus--racking, spot, soft, or deep; length of take, and so on and so on.

 In the annotations column, comment critically on how the shot is working, what it is doing.
 Don't summarize the plot or quote dialogue.

-Note: Both parts of the final project must be completed for you and turned in on time to receive credit.
+Note: All three parts of the final project must be completed for you and turned in on time to receive credit.
 All parts of the course must be completed and turned in on time to pass the course.